 Held each December, the Rule 5 Draft allows clubs without a full 40-man roster to select certain non-40-man roster players from other clubs.
 Clubs draft in reverse order of the standings from the previous season.
-Players who signed with their current club at age 18 or younger and have played professionally for at least five years are eligible to be selected, as are those who signed at 19 or older and have at least four years of professional experience.
+Players signed at age 18 or younger need to be added to their club's 40-Man roster within five seasons or they become eligible for the Rule 5 Draft.
+Players who signed at age 19 or older need to be protected within four seasons.

 Clubs may trade a player selected in the Rule 5 Draft, but the same restrictions apply to the player's new organization.
 However, a club may also work out a trade with the Rule 5 pick's original club to acquire his full rights, thereby allowing him to be optioned to the Minors under traditional circumstances.